kubernetes/community/contributors/design-proposals/raw-block-pv.md

   readOnly: false
   fsType: Block #suggested value
 ```
-The provisioner (if applicable) should validate the parameters and return and error if the combination specified is not supported.
+The provisioner (if applicable) should validate the parameters and return an error if the combination specified is not supported.
 This also allows the use case for leveraging a Storage Class for utilizing pre-defined static volumes.
 By labeling the Persistent Volumes
 with the Storage Class, volumes can be grouped and used according to how they are defined in the class.
 ```